Large scale asymptotics of velocity-jump processes and non-local Hamilton-Jacobi equations: The comparison principle

 \section{The comparison principle}

-In this Section, we prove the comparison principle stated in Theorem \ref{theo:comp}.
-We perform a classical doubling of variables argument.
+This section is devoted to the proof of Theorem \ref{theo:comp}.
+We perform a classical doubling of variables argument in $(t,x)$.
 However, much attention has to be paid to the velocity variable.
 This is the main concern of this proof.
 In particular, the velocity variable is not doubled, which is consistent with the fact that there is no gradient with respect to velocity in the limit system \eqref{eq:limit}.
-However, due to the unboundedness of the velocity space, it is mandatory to confine the velocities in a way to get absolute extrema.